Right to Information

 (a) that this Act be interpreted so as to further the object set out in subsection (1); and

-The Teachers Registration Board of Tasmania is required by the Right to Information Act 2009 to make information available to the public through proactive disclosure, this means we are to routinely make information available which will assist the public in understanding what it is we do and how we do it.
+The Act requires the Board to make information available to the public through proactive disclosure.
+This means we must routinely make information available that will assist the public in understanding what we do and how we do it.

-This is may be done via our website, through publications (e.g. newsletters, or discussion papers), via reports (e.g. our Annual Report).
-The most common way in which information will be made available will be through our website.
+This is may occur through our website, or publications such as newsletters, discussion papers, or our Annual Report.
+Information is most commonly made available through our website.

-If you cannot find the information on our website contact the Board and we may be able to assist you in finding it or we may give it to you.
-If it is not freely available we will assist you to make an application for an assessed disclosure.
+If you cannot find the information you are looking for on our website, please contact us as we may be able to assist you in finding it, or we may provide it to you directly.
+If the information is not freely available we will assist you with making an application for assessed disclosure.

 Right to Information Officer